Kids Ice and Snow Activities

 Have a child sprinkle salt onto one of the ice cubes.
 The cube with the salt will begin to melt more quickly than the unsalted ice.
 The salty cube is the winner!

-For an opposite result, have a freeze race.
+For the opposite result, have a freeze race.
 Two cups of water and two empty ice trays will be needed.
 Pour one of the cups of water into one of the empty trays.
 Add salt to the other cup of water and mix well.
 Pour the salty water into the second tray.
 Use a Popsicle stick or toothpick to mark which tray has salt.
 Place both trays into the freezer at the same time.

 Observe periodically to discover which tray of water freezes first.
 This time the plain water will be the winner.